A Journey to the Centre of the Earth (1984 video game): Gameplay

 The game takes places in a massive, side-scrolling underground maze, throughout which is hidden 11 treasures.
 The goal is to find all of the treasures and return them to the surface.
-At the beginning of the game, the player character can run, jump, and climb.
-However, the player can obtain items that will expand their abilities, most of which are required to beat the game.
+At the beginning of the game, the player character can run, jump, and climb, but the player can obtain items that will expand their abilities, most of which are required to beat the game.
 They include dynamite to blow open walls, umbrellas to protect against falling rocks, oxygen pills to breathe underwater, a gun to shoot enemies, and more.
 The player has only 8 inventory slots, and each item and treasure occupies one; furthermore, the player cannot jump when carrying 6 or more, and cannot climb when carrying 8.
 Consequently, the player must backtrack to the surface several times over the course of the game to unload their currently-held treasure.
 The player can also drop unneeded items at any time.
 Items can be selected with the number keys on the keyboard and are used with the joystick's fire button.